 Performance art allows me to express myself in a interdisciplinary way bridging art, digital art, fashion design, music and technology.
 I design animated LED costumes that I wear for my performances where I sing, dance, tell fictive and personal stories, and interact with the public.

 I work in the field of performance art but also video, light, sculpture and voice installation for more than fifteen years.
-In the 2000’s, I developed a series of « box-performances » where I perform live hidden in enclosed spaces built and painted at the inside.
+In the 2000’s, I developed a series of « box-performances » using video where I perform live hidden in enclosed spaces built and painted at the inside.
 My face filmed by different cameras were directly displayed on video monitors.

 Geneviève Favre Petroff’s Lokum performance aimed squarely to evoke a neo-80s sensibility, with bright colorful lights blooming around a 60s-inspired minidress.
 With the flashing lights, and the round Martian helmet, Petroff achieves an effect that feels both familiar and otherworldly—a combination of the imagery of yesterday and the designs of the future we dream of.

 Brian McLellan (fashion critic, Toronto), 2012

 In Electra, Geneviève Favre Petroff, rooted on a pedestal with a long white gown and silver hair, mesmerized all of us who were sitting up front with her ‘Bjork-like’ voice and LED lights that lit up on cue.
 I don’t think anyone will forget, “Cranberry joooose.
 Cr-annnn Berry Joooo-se”.